Author: Stephanie Garber

 I was quite uncomfortable with the sisters’ father, however.
 He is abusive and controlling and it was unsettling to read.
 If you are triggered by abuse please be aware of this before you pick the book up.

 However, there was instalove or basically love at first sight in Caraval.
-I hated that the main couple fell in love without no real scenes of flirtation or romance.
+I hated that the main couple fell in love without no real scenes of flirtation or romance, or even a relationship developing between them.
 But, that doesn’t stop me from saying that they were cute together.

 Hope is a powerful thing.
 Some say it’s a different breed of magic altogether.
 Elusive, difficult to hold on to.
 But not much is needed.